Real Interview Experiences

 Learn what to expect directly from candidates and interviewers who've been through it.

 Interviewed recently?
-Share your interview experience to unlock full access, or become a member.
+Share your experience to try it free, or become a member for full access.

 “I was really confident of getting an offer, but they told me I scored higher on the management side and failed coding and product design.
 What surprised me most was hearing the product design feedback was structured so the recruiter couldn't really challenge it.”